Uploading...

 Commonly abbreviated to TMS, translation memory software examines the source text and looks for matching phrases from previously translated documents.
 It then pulls translations of these phrases and suggests “matching candidates”.
 Your technology translator can then select to use or reject the proposed translation match offered by the translating device software.

 The programme can also search for “fuzzy matches”.
 A fuzzy match is when nearly all the words in the source document match or are close to a phrase already in the database.
 In this case, the programme might return a closely matching phrase for the translator to consider using.
-This is useful for all translations, but especially for legalengineeringmedical or information technology translations requiring precise industry-specific terminology.
+This is useful for all translations, but especially for translations of legalengineeringmedical or information technology texts requiring precise industry-specific terminology.

 If the programme cannot find a match for a phrase or segment of the document, then the translator translates that portion manually.
 This is when native-speaking experienced translators significantly outmatch technology.
 Even when compared to the best technology, translator services performed by humans are superior.